-Please note: To apply to OSRUI for financial aid, your child must be registered for camp before you submit the OSRUI Campership Application Packet.
-The Campership Committee met already but there are limited funds left and we will still consider scholarship requests.
-Please contact Susan Alexander: firstname.lastname@example.org
+Please note: To apply to OSRUI for financial aid, your child must be registered for camp before you submit the OSRUI Campership Application.
+The application is due December 1st for campers who are registered in September, October, and November.
+Please contact Susan Alexander: email@example.com with questions.

 There are a range of opportunities available to encourage families to choose a Jewish overnight camp experience at OSRUI and save money on the cost of camp.